kevinle108/data-analysis-2023/README.md

-# Analysis of Mono-types and Dual-types by Pokemon Generations
+# Analysis of Pokemon Mono-types and Dual-types Generations

 ## Overview
 A Pokemon can have one or two types.
 A mono-type is a pokemon with only one type, while a dual-type is a pokemon with two types.
 This project explores the variance of mono vs dual types in each pokemon generation to answer the question: